kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 2. `PodGroup` object that will references the `Workload`
 3. `Pod` objects which will reference `PodGroup` and `Workload`

-The kube-scheduler waits for PodGroup when Pods have workloadRef, so scheduling does not depend on this order, the order is for consistency and API validity.
+The kube-scheduler waits for PodGroup when Pods have `podGroupRef`, so scheduling does not depend on this order, the order is for consistency and API validity.

 ### Validation for Parallelism Changes